mkram01/EPI563-SpatialEPI/docs/01-locating-spatial-epi.md

 A given dataset already has a CRS (and possibly a projection).
 If CRS and projection information was contained in the original file you imported, it will *usually* be maintained when you use `st_read()`.
 However sometimes it is missing and you must first find it.
 Once it is known, you might choose to *change* or *transform* the CRS or projection for a specific purpose.
 We will discuss this further in class.

 :::{.rmdcaution data-latex="{caution}"}
 If there is NO CRS information imported it is critical that you find out the CRS information from the data source or owner.
 :::

-This course is not a GIS course (e.g. it is assumed you have already had some exposure to geographic information systems generally), and learning about the theory and application of coordinate reference systems and projections is not our primary purpose this semester.
-However some basic knowledge *is necessary* for successfully working with spatial epidemiologic data.
+**This course is not a GIS course** (e.g. it is assumed you have already had some exposure to geographic information systems generally), and learning about the theory and application of coordinate reference systems and projections is not our primary purpose this semester.
+However, some basic knowledge *is necessary* for successfully working with spatial epidemiologic data.
 Here are several resources you should peruse to learn more about CRS, projections, and EPSG codes:

 * [A useful overview/review of coordinate reference systems in `R`](https://www.nceas.ucsb.edu/sites/default/files/2020-04/OverviewCoordinateReferenceSystems.pdf)
 * [Robin Lovelace's Geocompuation in R on projections with `sf`](https://geocompr.robinlovelace.net/reproj-geo-data.html)